 Many tourists don't realize that Montmartre was long a village outside of Paris' city walls, but this is pretty evident if you look closely: the quiet backstreets with their colorful houses, old-fashioned cafes and cabarets, and even an active vineyard all attest to this history.

-Yes, there's the Sacré Coeur to visit-- but there's much more in store in this historic neighborhood.
-See our complete guide to Montmartre for suggestions on what to see and do in the area during your afternoon.
+Yes, there's the Sacré Coeur to visit -- but there's much more in store in this historic neighborhood.

 If the weather's clear enough, we highly recommend ending the afternoon at dusk, with superb panoramic views of Paris from outside the Sacré Coeur.